Add Treats to your Christmas with a 'French Réveillon'

 What Makes Christmas in France Special?

-The appetisers (amuse-bouche is French entrée, translates as ‘fun in the mouth’) alone can include oysters, lobster and escargots, while a traditional speciality is turkey with chestnuts (la Dinde aux marrons) you main course might include rich game, like boar or deer.
+The appetisers (amuse-bouche is an entrée, translates as ‘fun in the mouth’) alone can include oysters, lobster and escargots, while a traditional speciality is turkey with chestnuts (la Dinde aux marrons) you main course might include rich game, like boar or deer.
 For dessert, a Bûche de Noêl (which could be a chocolate, coffee or chestnut-flavoured log) is the tasty reward.
 So why not add a bit of continental excitement to have your regular turkey and Brussels sprouts with a Bûche de Noël.

 Often the uninitiated will screw their faces up at the idea of eating snails – and foie gras is frowned upon by most – but these are key ingredients to many Réveillon celebrations.
 If you’re going to serve escargots at your very own Réveillon this winter, remember to provide fourchette à escargots – this is a fork-like cutlery item with two prongs which makes it easier to get the snails from their shells.
 Have your snails with garlic, of course.
 To make the perfect French-style escargots you’ll need white wine, parsley, thyme, laurel, onion, shallots, garlic, salt and pepper.
 You could also add mint and carrot.